 Brown became assistant manager to Ron Atkinson at West Bromwich Albion in August 1979 and two years later he followed Big Ron to Manchester United and performed the same role.
 He left Manchester United in 1986 when Atkinson was replaced by Alec Ferguson, Mick then became Bolton Wanderers’ assistant manager under Phil Neal between 1987 and 1992.

-After a short spell coaching in Malaysia Brown returned to England to launch a third career in football as a scout – first at Coventry, then at Blackburn Rovers and Manchester United.
+After a short spell coaching in Malaysia Brown returned to England to launch a third career in football as a scout – first at Coventry, then at Blackburn Rovers and Manchester United where he worked for Sir Alex Ferguson.
 He left Old Trafford again in 2004 but continued to do scouting work for many years, serving West Bromwich Albion, Sunderland, Ipswich Town and Aston Villa.
-He finally gave up scouting in May 2021 at the age of 81 when Aston Villa revamped their talent spotting system.
+He announced that he would give up scouting in May 2021 at the age of 81 when Aston Villa revamped their talent spotting system, although during the following season to lure of retirement was clearly weak and he undertook match-by-match scouting missions for West Ham United.

 Date/Place of Birth: 11 July 1939, Walsall